J0HNN7G/stacking-robot/README.md

  <img src="/doc/Stack Boy.jpg" width="275" height="200" >
 </p>

-A software package for the Adeept RaspTank to autonomously search and pickup red, green and blue blocks.
+A python package for the Adeept RaspTank to autonomously search and pickup red, green and blue blocks.

 - [See Autonomous Pickup](https://youtu.be/UzkImDa47CQ)